TimVincii/Terrastorage/README.md

 ![Buttons Customization Screen](https://github.com/TimVincii/Terrastorage/raw/HEAD/.assets/buttons_customization_screen.png)

-In addition to the options screen, a dedicated buttons customization screen allows for customizing the appearance of the storage option buttons displayed in storage inventory screens.
+In addition to the **Options Screen**, a dedicated buttons customization screen allows for customizing the appearance of the storage option buttons displayed in storage inventory screens.
 It includes:
 * **Buttons Tooltip** - Toggles the visibility of the tooltips for the buttons.
 * **Buttons Style** - Sets the visual style of the buttons: